 Whether it’s a big life event or a small one, coping with change can be daunting.
 We often seek comfort in the familiar, but change is inevitable.
 So how can we cope?
 Therein lies the conundrum.

 By utilizing some psychological tricks and strategies, we can maintain stoicism in the face of change and come out stronger on the other side.

-Sometimes it’s dramatic – the loss of a job, an ability, your home, your health, your significant other.
-Sometimes it is life changing – a graduation, a marriage, a divorce, a death.
+Sometimes it’s dramatic – the loss of a job, an ability, your home, your health, and your significant other.
+Sometimes it is life-changing – a graduation, a marriage, a divorce, a death.
 Those come to us all in some form or another during our lifetimes.
 Sometimes changes are initiated by you – moving to a different location, joining a health club, leaving some group that you have been with for a long time.
 Sometimes the changes are subtle.
 Your favorite restaurant closes.
 The weather forces you to make other plans.
 You discover you are out of coffee, so you will have to stop and pick some up on the way to work.

 Some changes are easy to deal with, and some are not.
 Some require huge adjustments and some only minor ones.
-Nevertheless, we cannot get through this life without learning how to adapt and adjust to change.
+Nevertheless, we cannot get through this life without learning how to adapt and adjust to it.